Project Hope (Palestine): History

 Project Hope was established in 2003 at the height of the Second Palestinian Intifada.
-It was co-founded by three Nablus-born locals, Hakim Sabbah, Salem Hantoli and Samah Atout, together with Canadian Jeremy Wildeman who while volunteering in West Bank education in 2002 was caught up in the violence.
+It was co-founded by three Nablus-born locals, Salem Hantoli and Samah Atout, together with Canadian Jeremy Wildeman who while volunteering in West Bank education in 2002 was caught up in the violence.
 He returned to Nablus in 2003 to help address the humanitarian crisis in his own way, by addressing the severe educational and opportunity deficiencies youth faced there.
-As Wildeman later told the Toronto Star, he returned with nothing more than an idea, and a group of volunteers.
+Wildeman later told the Toronto Star he returned with nothing more than an idea, and a group of volunteers.
 His idea was to provide educational opportunities to children who because of the humanitarian crisis caused by the conflict were being denied their basic rights under the United Nations Convention on the Rights of the Child 1989 to 'learn, thrive and grow' in a safe and supportive environment.
-He teamed up with three Nablus residents to fulfil this aim according to their shared vision.
-Samah Atout spent her formative years as a university student enduring the horrors of the Second Intifada and wanted to do something for her community - led by the community rather than by donors with often conflicting political agendas.
-Hakim Sabeh emphasised the cultural aspects of educational work in Nablus, as well as providing classes open to as many communities as possible in the Nablus Governate, including the refugee camps and villages surrounding Nablus.
+He teamed up with three Nablus residents to fulfil this aim.
+Samah Atout spent her formative years as a university student enduring the horrors of the Second Intifada, and wanted to do something for her community - led by the community rather than by donors with often conflicting political agendas.
 According to Project Hope's mission statement their aim is to support and empower Palestinian youth through learning, the same principle that guides the work today.